About Engineering in France

-Live with other program participants in apartments, usually located in town and approximately 20–30 minutes from the University and downtown Montpellier.
-You will share the apartment with 1–2 other students from the program, occasionally with 2 people (of the same gender) sharing a room.
+Live with other program participants in apartments, usually located in town and approximately 20–30 minutes from the university and downtown Montpellier.
+You will share the apartment with 1–2 other students from the program, occasionally with two people of the same gender sharing a room.
 The program fee for this option does not include meals, utilities, or the $500 apartment deposit.
 See the Fees page for additional costs.
-If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option for you.
+If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option.

 Student Studio Apartment

 Small studio apartments within a student apartment building offer basic rooms with a small private bathroom and basic kitchenette.
 The rooms are furnished with a single bed and a desk.
-Semester student are placed in downtown Montpellier and will have a commute of about 30 minutes to the University.
-Summer students are placed near campus.
+Semester students will live in downtown Montpellier, about 30 minutes from the university.
+Summer students will live near campus.
 This housing option does not include meals, but does include utilities.
-There is a $500 apartment deposit billed with your program fee.
-If you are independent, this housing option may be a good fit for you.
+A $500 apartment deposit will be billed with your program fee.
+If you are independent, this housing option may be a good fit.

 Multiple day-long excursions are included each term to introduce you to the unique character of southern France.
 In addition, the program’s social and administrative assistants organize activities to familiarize you with the city and provide you with opportunities to meet French students.